 When purchasing our popular Porch Rail System, you have the option of either using a “flat” bottom rail (with decorative edges), or a “sloped” exterior bottom rail.
 The second choice is a simple “V” shape that sheds water very well.
 While we often get spindles from customers that have been on a home for 120 years on a flat bottom rail, there is no questions that a sloped bottom rail will help.

 Take a look at this restoration as an example.
 Most of the time, if a spindle begins to rot it will be at the bottom.
 Even though this spindle had been on the home since the late 1800’s, the bottom was not rotted.
 This is likely due in part because a sloped bottom rail was used (note the notch on the bottom)

-There is no cost difference between the flat and sloped bottom rail systems from Western Spindle, only a small charge to notch the spindle for use with the sloped bottom rail.
+There is no cost difference between the flat and sloped bottom rail systems from American Porch, only a small charge to notch the spindle for use with the sloped bottom rail.
 This is why so many of our customers have chosen the sloped bottom rail for their porch project.

 We hope you found this information helpful.
-Western Spindle is a family owned shop dedicated to the timely production and delivery of quality custom porch components, Spindles, Balusters, Newel Posts and Railings.
+American Porch is a family owned shop dedicated to the timely production and delivery of quality custom porch components, Spindles, Balusters, Newel Posts and Railings.
 For this and other information about creating beautiful decks please come back often and visit our blog or simply call or email us: (888) 459-9965 Email:[email protected]